![]() |

 in the white stripes

-the smudges were Runic symbols
+the smudges were Runic

 in different shades of blue